Start Date and Duration

 Location and Format

-- Learn to identify the dynamics of implicit bias, stereotyping, and prejudice and their impact on the workplace -- specifically on our decision-making.
-Take a self-assessment of your own implicit bias and engage in skill-building to mitigate and overcome it.
+Examine implicit bias and discrimination that arise from our socialization process and how society impacts us.
+Learn to identify the dynamics of implicit bias, stereotyping and prejudice and their impact in the workplace—specifically on our decision-making and how we view and treat others.
+Take a self-assessment of your own implicit bias through Harvard’s Implicit Association Test and engage in skill-building to actively work to recognize, mitigate and overcome implicit bias.

-- Gain general knowledge and understanding of major employment discrimination laws, their applicability to the workplace, how to implement them effectively, and the avenues they provide for redress of discrimination.
-Major laws focused on include Title VII of the Civil Rights, the Americans with Disability Act, and the Age Discrimination in Employment Act.
+Review key civil rights employment discrimination laws; gain a historical and contextual understanding of how these laws arose from the civil rights movement and their relevance today; enhance your knowledge of key laws, their applicability to your workplace, how to implement them effectively and the avenues they provide for redress of discrimination.
+Enhance your understanding of these laws to ensure an equitable and inclusive workplace for yourself and others.
+Major laws focused on include Title VII of the Civil Rights Act, the Americans with Disabilities Act and the Age Discrimination in Employment Act.

-Day 4: Creating an Inclusive Workplace: What You Can Do
+Creating an Inclusive Workplace - What You Can Do

-Dr. Sue Guenter-Schlesinger is Special Assistant to the Provost for Education and Development at Western Washington University, where she has worked for 16 years.
-Previously, she served as Vice Provost for Equal Opportunity and Employment Diversity, and Title IX and ADA Coordinator at Western.
-Additionally, she has served as an adjunct faculty in the College of Business and Economics where she has taught classes on employment discrimination law.
-Previously, Dr. Guenter-Schlesinger served 14 years as Assistant Executive Vice President, Equal Opportunity and Affirmative Action at Utah State University.
+Dr. Sue Guenter-Schlesinger has recently retired from Western Washington University where she has worked for 16 years.
+At Western, she served as Vice Provost for Equal Opportunity and Employment Diversity, and Title IX and ADA Coordinator.
+More recently Dr. Guenter-Schlesinger served as Special Assistant to the Provost for Education and Development, providing leadership on strategic initiatives for accessibility, diversity, equity and inclusion (ADEI).
+Her efforts included managing the Provost’s Diversity and Inclusion Hiring Initiative and developing and facilitating an on-going ADEI senior leadership training program.
+Additionally, Dr. Guenter-Schlesinger has served as an adjunct faculty in Western’s College of Business and Economics where she has taught MBA classes on employment discrimination law.
+Before coming to Western, Dr. Guenter-Schlesinger served 14 years as Assistant Executive Vice President, Equal Opportunity and Affirmative Action at Utah State University.
 After earning her Ph.D. in Higher Education Administration from UCLA, Dr. Guenter-Schlesinger began her career with the University of Maryland’s European Division, directing an Army-funded program to help integrate women into the full-time Force.
-She then served as Director, Equal Opportunity, for Headquarters, U.S. Army Europe, in Heidelberg, Germany for 10 years.
-In 1996, Dr. Guenter-Schlesinger was appointed to the Defense Advisory Committee on Women in the Services by then Secretary of Defense Perry and served on DACOWITS for 3 years.
+She then served as Director, Equal Opportunity for Headquarters, U.S. Amy, Europe, in Heidelberg, Germany for 10 years.
+Among her numerous awards and honors, Dr. Guenter-Schlesinger received a Presidential appointment to the Defense Advisory Committee on Women in the Services (DACOWITS).